 ENTERING THE UNITED STATES: Non-United States citizens will need a valid passport and may need a tourist visa.
 Consult your nearest U.S. Embassy or consulate for details.

 PACE OF TOUR: The tour is moderately strenuous, with long days, early departures, and moderate walks.
 Most mornings we’ll depart an hour after dawn or shortly thereafter.
-There is a fairly steep walking trail at Red River Gorge where a walking stick might be helpful.
 The walks at Tawas Point State Park can be lengthy, a few miles at a time (round trip) and a small portion of it might be on sand.
 There will be few afternoon breaks other than driving between spots.
-Most days we try to end our birding about 7:00 p.m.
-We may on occasion offer additional birding after dinner.
+Most days we try to end our birding by 7:00 p.m.
+We may on occasion offer additional birding after dinner which will continue into the early evening.
 Still, we often don’t retire until after 9:00 p.m. so this tour can be tiring.
-Other than on the first full day, the terrain is fairly level.
-On a few occasions, there will be the option of resting in the motel rather than birding.
+The terrain is fairly level and usually along roads and pathways.
+On a few occasions, there will be the option of resting in the hotel rather than birding.
 However, if one has trouble walking, this tour will be difficult.
+There are three rather long drives on the trip as we travel to our next destination.
+This can be viewed as an opportunity to catch up on your rest.

 RESTROOM BREAKS: Restrooms and/or porta-potty breaks will be made available throughout the tour on most days.
 There will be a few days on tour when a restroom break in nature will be required if needed, so participants must be comfortable with this.